brueggel/Getting-and-Cleaning-Data-Course-Project/codebook.md

 output: html_document

 The training and the test sets from "Human Activity Recognition Using Smartphones Dataset" obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones were merged to create one data set.
 The measurements on the mean and standard deviation for each measurement were extracted.
-Variables were renamed as follow:
+Variables were renamed.
+Data were subset by subject and activity and the average of each variable for each activity and each subject was calculated and saved in the file "mean_set".

 ###variables  : description